-TRY IT: This was one of our family’s favourite lines when I was a kid – we enjoyed pointing out when people accidentally rhymed, reading silly Pam Ayers’ poems and sharing our own made-up verses.
+This was one of our family’s favourite games when I was a kid – we enjoyed pointing out when people accidentally rhymed, reading silly Pam Ayers’ poems and sharing our own made-up verses.
 Having fun with language helps children understand the rhythm, rhyme and structure of the written word.
 Then, as you read to them and with them, they start to feel confident in their own reading ability: guessing the endings of sentences, predicting the next word in a poem or rhyming story, and memorising verses.

-TRY IT: Children’s author, Mem Fox, emphasises that learning nursery rhymes before starting school can be a huge help to kids when they begin to learn to read.
+Children’s author, Mem Fox, emphasises that learning nursery rhymes before starting school can be a huge help to kids when they begin to learn to read.
 Get a nursery rhyme book out from the library, read it aloud together and copy down the ones that seem to be your child’s favourites.
 Share a couple of nursery rhymes at dinner each night – it’s amazing how quickly kids have them memorised!

-TRY IT: Grab a stack of poetry collections from the library – Michael Rosen’s ‘Book of Nonsense’ is a fun one.
+Grab a stack of poetry collections from the library – Michael Rosen’s ‘Book of Nonsense’ is a fun one.
 Don’t just stick to the children’s sections; you may be surprised to find your preschooler loves the unfamiliar language of classic poetry – give Shakespeare’s ‘Fairy Land’ poems a go.

 One-on-one is more fun